OludayoDahunsi/Django_API_REST_Project/README.md

-## 3. Build the  API Endpoints using Django REST Framework:
+## 3. Building the Endpoints using Django REST Framework:
-This process of building the endpoints involves creating API
+This is process of building the endpoints involves creating the
   - Views: view.py  This handles the request and response for webpage application
      - Serializers: serializers -
      - Setting up models: models.py This is used to define the data models for the app
      - Url -